 Track and enhance:

-Communication between merchants and pricing specialists can result in valuable insights.Â
+Effective communication between merchants and pricing specialists can yield valuable insights.

 Develop a strategy carefully: